holyzews/RecBic/RecBic/README.txt

      gene1        1        2        2\n\
      gene2       -1        2        0\n\
      -------------------------------------\n\
+-q : use quantile discretization for continuous data \n\
--z : set the max number of columns of biclusters may have\n\
+     default: 0.06 (see details in Method section in paper) -z : set the max number of columns of biclusters may have\n\
 	 default: 40\n\
 -x : set the min number of rows of biclusters may have\n\